Wujidadi/Tarascanta-Beta/README.md

 ### 2021-11-07
 * Introduce HTTP request/response handling libraries.
+* Enhance type declarations of all functions and classes.

 ### 2021-09-19
 * Change the order in code of the constructor of some classes.